 When Baohan interviewed for the scholarship in the spring of 2018, she noticed a familiar face during the interview day – her elementary school principal, Dr. Ting-Ling Sha.

 Dr. Sha says, “I was at the University of Houston doing scholarship interviews and this really cute, young, energetic girl runs up to me and says, ‘Hi, Dr. Sha.
 Do you remember me?
 I was at Martin when you were a first-year principal and I was in fourth grade!’
 I saw the face, and had that dawning moment when I looked at a little girl in this adult woman standing in front me.”

 Dr. Sha is a second-generation, Chinese American, who followed in the footsteps of her family in pursuing a career in education.
 She is a product of Alief ISD herself and has been serving in the district for 25 years.
 “I grew up in Alief.
 We are Alief proud.”
 She says there’s something special about growing up in the neighborhood and coming back and contributing to the community.

-As a member of the Raise Your Hand Texas Foundation alumni network – a group of school leaders who have participated in one or more of Raise Your Hand’s programmatic initiatives – Dr. Sha volunteers as a panelist for selecting new cohorts of Charles Butt Scholars and as a formal mentor to current scholars.
+As a member of the Charles Butt Foundation alumni network – a group of school leaders who have participated in one or more of the foundation’s programmatic initiatives – Dr. Sha volunteers as a panelist for selecting new cohorts of Charles Butt Scholars and as a formal mentor to current scholars.
 As a benefit of the Charles Butt Scholarship for Aspiring Teachers, all scholars have the opportunity to be paired with a mentor, who is an experienced educator.
 After their chance encounter and reunion on the interview day, Baohan and Dr. Sha stayed in touch.
 Then Baohan reached out to see if Dr. Sha would be her mentor.

 “I love mentoring.
 I love coaching.
 I think that’s something that I thrive on,” Dr. Sha says about the connection.